epam/NGB/docs/md/user-guide/target-identification.md

 Table supports filtering.
 To filter displayed drugs - specify the desired value(s) to the filter field(s) under headers row.

+To export table content in CSV format - click the corresponding **Export** button above the table.
+Export to the local workstation will be started automatically.

 ### Associated diseases block

 This block contains info about _diseases associated_ with the current target gene(s).